 Devcon trumps Innova in Adelphia security buy

-DEERFIELD BEACH, Fla. - Devcon International made a significant move toward building its security services division, Devcon Security Services Corp., as its high bid for Adelphia CommunicationÃ¢â‚¬â„¢s security businesses was approved by the U.S. Bankruptcy Court at the end of January.
+DEERFIELD BEACH, Fla. - Devcon International made a large significant move towards building its security services division, Devcon Security Services Corp., this week as it became the high bidder for Adelphia CommunicationÃ¢â‚¬â„¢s security arm.

-Now, Devcon adds the cable conglomerateÃ¢â‚¬â„¢s approximately 57,000 residential and commercial security subscribers to its account base.
-According to a press release, the company would account for 62,000 customers once the acquisition, which is expected to close at the end of February, is complete.
+Now, Devcon has an opportunity to add the cable conglomerateÃ¢â‚¬â„¢s approximately 57,000 security subscribers to its account base.
+According to a press release, the company would account for 62,000 customers if the acquisition is completed.

-Devcon International, a publicly traded construction firm and distributor of ready-mix concrete, burst into the security arena in fall of 2004 when it secured $18 million in financing and purchased Security Equipment Co. for $4.5 million, which brought Ruzika - former president of ADT Security - to the company.
-The acquisition of the Adelphia security unit is the largest security deal Devcon has made to date.
+Devcon International, a publicly traded construction firm and distributor of ready-mix concrete, burst into the security arena in fall of 2004 when it secured $18 million in financing and purchased Security Equipment Co. for $4.5 million, which brought Stephen Ruzika - former president of ADT Security - to the company.

 For more on this story, see the March issue of Security Systems News.